 In Lightroom Classic CC (7.3 or newer) you get more profiles with names like Adobe Color, Adobe Landscape, Adobe Vivid and so on.
 They have also been moved to the Basic panel.

-Profile and developing choices in Lightroom’s Develop module
+Profile and developing choices in Lightroom Classic’s Develop module

-So, how much of a difference does the Profile setting make to your processing?
+So, how much of a difference does the Profile setting make to your developing?
 Consider this photo, taken in China.
-I took it with an EOS 5D Mark II, and set the Profile to Camera Standard in Lightroom.
+I took it with an EOS 5D Mark II, and set the Profile to Camera Standard in Lightroom Classic.
 This color profile, on Canon cameras, gives saturated reds and good contrast.
 The result is a colorful, saturated photo.

 It’s easy to get into the habit of using one or two favorite profiles, and overlooking the possibilities of the others.
 This can go on for years, locking you into a certain way of developing photos.